Jorg8383/LeetFleet/README.md

 ## Description

-LeetFleet Management System is an infrustructure/proof-of-concept specialised in vehicle management.
+LeetFleet Management System is an infrastructure/proof-of-concept specialised in vehicle management.
 This solution can be used for the management of many fleet types such as delivery fleets, taxi fleets or general company car fleet management.
-The architecture has been designed to store and process general road vehicle information but can be easily customised to accomodate more specific fleet needs.
+The architecture has been designed to store and process general road vehicle information but can be easily customised to accommodate more specific fleet needs.

 As it currently stands, we store and process such information as: